 Investors abide according to ATO’s definition of a depreciating asset:

-…an asset that has a limited effective life and can reasonably be expected to decline in value over the time it is used.
-Depreciating assets include such items as computers, electric tools, furniture and motor vehicles.
+…an asset with a limited effective life.
+They can reasonably be expected to decline in value over the time it is used.
+Depreciating assets include computers, electric tools, furniture and motor vehicles.

 Essentially, for property investors, that means they can include most, if not all, equipment and furniture inside the units.
-From stoves to carpets to the trash bins, everything is seen as a depreciating asset by a quantity surveyor that wants to save you money.
-Moreover, ATO explains “the effective life” of depreciating assets in great detail (type and duration) in the Taxation Ruling TR 2018/4, Income tax: effective life of depreciating assets (applicable from 1 July, 2018).
+Everything is seen as a depreciating asset, from stoves to carpets to the trash bins, by a quantity surveyor who wants to save you money.
+Moreover, ATO explains “the effective life” of depreciating assets in great detail (type and duration) in the Taxation Ruling TR 2018/4, Income tax: effective life of depreciating assets (applicable from 1 July 2018).

 There are two main methods for you to claim depreciation benefits:

-Most investors tend to choose the diminishing value method, but once your accountant goes over the depreciation report, they will advise you on the best strategy.
+Most investors choose the diminishing value method, but once your accountant goes over the depreciation report, they will advise you on the best strategy.

-Hence, it’s always a smart decision to engage a quantity surveyor that has extensive and in-depth knowledge at assessing the value of construction work.
-Additionally, you should always hire professionals that will visit, asses and inspect the property firsthand.
+Hence, it’s always a smart decision to engage a quantity surveyor with extensive and in-depth knowledge of assessing the value of construction work.

-Washington Brown was established in 1978, making it one of the oldest and most respected quantity surveying firms in Australia.
+Washington Brown was established in 1978, making it one of Australia’s oldest and most respected quantity surveying firms.
 Moreover, considering the lengthy experience and the quality of work we bring to our customers, we are able to save our clients tens of millions in deductions each year.
-That’s not surprising at all, given the fact that we prepare over 13,500 reports annually, with each of them done by the highest standards of the profession and according to ATO guidelines.
+That’s not surprising at all, given that we prepare over 13,500 reports annually, each done by the highest standards of the profession and according to ATO guidelines.

-As a matter of fact, Washington Brown is fully endorsed by the Australian Tax Practitioners Board to be registered tax agents.
+The Australian Tax Practitioners Board fully endorses Washington Brown as registered tax agents.
 Furthermore, we’re also members of the Australian Institute of Quantity Surveyors.